metro-mpi/verilator/docs/guide/exe_verilator.rst

 .. option:: --json-only-meta-output <filename>

-   Specifies the filename for the metadata output file (`.tree.meta.json`) of :vlopt:`--json-only`.
+   Specifies the filename for the metadata output file (`.tree.meta.json`) of --json-only.
    Using this option automatically sets :vlopt:`--json-only`.

 .. option:: --json-only-output <filename>

-   Specifies the filename for the main output file (`.tree.json`) of :vlopt:`--json-only`.
+   Specifies the filename for the main output file (`.tree.json`) of --json-only.
    Using this option automatically sets :vlopt:`--json-only`.

 .. option:: --l2-name <value>